Mubashir3164/Convert-vcf-to-hapmap-format/README.md

 After installing tassel, put your vcf file into your current working directory then run the following command to convert vcf format to hapmap

 ./run_pipeline.pl -Xms10g -Xmx40g -fork1 -vcf data.vcf -export outputfilename -exportType Hapmap

+Here, Xms10g and Xmx40g are intial and maximum memory sizes, respectively.
+Modify it according to the memory of your computer.

  The output file will be a hapmap file.